abreen/e22-labs/lab1/README.md

 Some questions to ask:

-- What data do I need to take from the user?
 - What state does my application manage?
-- What are the possible actions that change the state?
+- What are the possible ways the state can change?
-- How can I write code that's easy to be tested programmatically by other code?

 The test-driven development (TDD) methodology:

 Starting from stable code that is covered by tests,

-- add a failing test case
+1. add a **failing** test case
-- write only the code that makes that case pass
+2. write only the code that makes it pass again
-- refactor as needed
+3. refactor as needed
-- repeat!
+4. go to 1

+We can build all the features of `TodoApp` with confidence that our code is free of bugs, without writing any code that interacts with a user & wasting time interacting with it manually.

+See `CmdLine.java.md` for an example program offering a command-line interface to the to-do list.
+Use `gradle run-solution` to run this example.